We understand your concern: Help your child overcome their migraines.

 Migraines within kids are a lot more common than we may think.
 While migraines are often associated with adults, they can also affect children—a phenomenon that is sometimes underdiagnosed and undertreated.
 Nearly 60% of the global population of children and adolescents experience significant headaches, and 7.7%-9.1% suffer from migraines.1 Additionally, 3% of children and adolescents worldwide have migraines with aura, which is about one-third of the young people affected by migraines.2

-Head disorders are classified as the second most common cause of years lived with disability worldwide.
-Headaches are the most frequent type of pain among children and young people, affecting health-related quality of life, school attendance, and social interactions.
+Head disorders are classified as the second leading cause of years lived with disability worldwide.
+Headaches are the most common type of pain among children and young people, affecting health-related quality of life, school attendance, and social interactions.
 According to the Global Burden of Disease Study in 2016, migraine was ranked as the most disabling disease among the age group of 15 to 49 years.
 Though often underestimated, these headaches can start as early as childhood.
 The prevalence increases with age, and by adolescence, the rates approach those seen in adults.3

 Although often underestimated, these headaches can start as early as childhood.
 The prevalence increases with age, and by adolescence, the rates approach those seen in adults.
 Some manifestations can even appear in early childhood.
 Generally, the peak age for experiencing migraines is in early to mid-adolescence.
 Clearly, young people who have migraines are often prone to experiencing them throughout their adult lives.1